Imbruvica® Effective in Newly Diagnosed & Recurrent Chronic Lymphocytic Leukemia

 CLL and SLL are diagnosed most commonly in elderly patients (65 years or greater).
 Since these patients are often unable to tolerate aggressive therapies compared to their younger counterparts due to additional medical conditions and/or differences in the metabolizing of the agents, the toxicity of treatment is an important issue.

 Imbruvica is a first-in-class oral agent that inhibits the activity of Bruton’s tyrosine kinase (BTK).
 Within CLL/SLL cells, BTK is a protein/carbohydrate complex that is involved in maintaining cellular survival and replication.
 By inhibiting the activity of BTK, Imbruvica reduces the growth of cancer and causes cellular death.

 What Does the Research Show?

 Imbruvica as Initial Therapy

-The U.S. Food and Drug Administration (FDA) has approved Imbruvica as a single agent and in combination with Gazyva (obinutuzumab) for treatments of patients with chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL).
+The U.S. Food and Drug Administration (FDA) has also approved Imbruvica as a single agent and in combination with Gazyva (obinutuzumab) for treatments of patients with chronic lymphocytic leukemia/small lymphocytic lymphoma (CLL/SLL).
 (1)

-The FDA approval was based on results from the Phase 3 iLLUMINATE clinical trial which compared Gazyva administered with either Imbruvica or chlorambucil in 212 adult patients.
+The FDA approval of Gazyva was based on results from the Phase 3 iLLUMINATE clinical trial which compared Gazyva administered with either Imbruvica or chlorambucil in 212 adult patients.
 The overall response rate was 89% in the Imbruvica treated patients compared to only 73% in the chlorambucil group.
 Treatment with Imbruvica + Gazyva also led to a significant delay in cancer progression.
 Chlorambucil treated patients survived an average of 19 months without cancer Imbruvica treated patients’ experienced a 77 percent reduction in the risk of cancer progression or death compared to those treated with chlorambucil.

 Imbruvica as a single agent – and now as a combination with Gazyva – provides patients with CLL with an alternative to frontline treatment with chemoimmunotherapy.